Pyriproxyfen

 Pyriproxyfen is a pesticide which is found to be effective against a variety of insects.
 It was introduced to the US in 1996, to protect cotton crops against whitefly.
 It has also been found useful for protecting other crops.
 It is also used as a prevention for flea control on household pets, for killing indoor and outdoor ants and roaches.
 Methods of application include aerosols, bait, carpet powders, foggers, shampoos and pet collars.

-Pyriproxyfen is a juvenile hormone analog and an insect growth regulator.
+Pyriproxyfen is a juvenile hormone analog (IRAC group 7C) and an insect growth regulator.
 It prevents larvae from developing into adulthood and thus rendering them unable to reproduce.

-In the US, pyriproxyfen is often marketed under the trade name Nylar.
+In the US, pyriproxyfen is often marketed under the trade name Nylar, and is one of two active ingredients in Advantage II.
 In Europe, pyriproxyfen is known under the brand names Cyclio (Virbac) and Exil Flea Free TwinSpot (Emax).